ideal-lab5/idn-sdk/README.md

 ## Build

-The client and primitives modules should be built with the "bls-experimental" feature flag.
+The client and primitives module should be built with the standard cargo build command.

-`cargo build --features "bls-experimental"`
+`cargo build`